Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/DP700-Gettingstarted/M03-Gettingstarted.md

 1. **Real-Time Dashboard**: A dynamic visualization tool that displays live data from eventstreams, enabling instant monitoring and insights.

 1. **Base Query**: A reusable query that centralizes logic for dashboard visuals, improving consistency and simplifying maintenance.

+1. **Real-time Intelligence**: It is an end-to-end solution for event-driven scenarios, streaming data, and data logs.

+1. **Eventstreams**: The eventstreams feature in Microsoft Fabric gives you a centralized place in the Fabric platform to capture, transform, and route real-time events to various destinations with a no-code experience.

+1. **Eventhouse**: An eventhouse is a workspace of databases, which might be shared across a certain project.

 # Getting Started with lab